Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ### 3. Unleashing API and Generative AI Capabilities with Azure API Management

-Azure API Management now includes new capabilities that significantly enhance the scalability and security of generative AI deployments.
-Features such as the Microsoft Azure OpenAI Service token limit policy, one-click import of Azure OpenAI Service endpoints, and a dedicated Load Balancer for efficient traffic distribution, position Azure as a leader in managing the rapid proliferation of APIs and AI solutions.
-These updates aim to streamline API sprawl and improve resource allocation and service protection.
+Azure **API Management** now includes new capabilities that significantly enhance the **scalability** and **security** of generative AI deployments.
+Features such as the Microsoft Azure OpenAI Service **token limit policy**, one-click **import** of Azure **OpenAI Service endpoints**, and a **dedicated Load Balancer** for efficient traffic distribution, position Azure as a leader in managing the rapid proliferation of APIs and AI solutions.
+These updates aim to **streamline API sprawl** and improve resource allocation and service protection.

 Check out the **[Azure API Center](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/azure-api-center-your-comprehensive-api-inventory-and-governance/ba-p/4125146?wt.mc_id=DT-MVP-5004771)** for more information.

 ---

-## 4. Boosting Web App Performance and Security with Azure App Service
+### 4. Boosting Web App Performance and Security with Azure App Service

-Microsoft Azure App Service, a cloud platform for quickly building, deploying, and running web apps and APIs, has been enhanced to offer better performance and security.
+Microsoft Azure App Service, a cloud platform for quickly building, deploying, and running web apps and APIs, has been enhanced to offer better **performance and security**.
 These improvements allow developers to focus on innovation without worrying about the underlying infrastructure.
-The integration of WebJobs with Azure App Service is particularly noteworthy, as it enables cost savings and consistent performance by sharing compute resources.
+The integration of **WebJobs** with Azure App Service is particularly noteworthy, as it enables **cost savings** and **consistent performance** by sharing compute resources.

 Check out **[New in Azure Container Apps](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/what-s-new-in-azure-container-apps-at-build-24/ba-p/4144691?wt.mc_id=DT-MVP-5004771)** for more information.